Catch These Fists

-"Catch These Fists" (stylized in all lowercase) is a 2025 single by Wet Leg, released through Domino Recording Company on 1 April 2025 as the lead single of their second studio album Moisturizer.
-The song was particularly successful in America, being Wet Leg's biggest hit on the US charts to date.
+"Catch These Fists" (stylised in all lowercase) is a 2025 single by Wet Leg, released through Domino Recording Company on 1 April 2025 as the lead single from their second studio album, Moisturizer.

 Background

 "Catch These Fists" was the first new music released by Wet Leg since 2022.
 It was described as a "late-night rebuke to pickup artists" by Pitchfork.
 Recalling the evening that inspired the song's lyrics, Rhian Teasdale noted: "Yeah, I was just out with my friends, as is so often the case.
 And it’s not that the night was a write-off.
 These situations happen all the time, where you’re very clearly out in a very insular circle, dancing with your friends, being silly, and for that to be obnoxiously interrupted by some person trying to pick you up, it’s a very common occurrence, and very, very obnoxious.
 I think I’m conditioned to be so polite about things, but that particular night, I was not very polite."

 When asked about the song, Rhian Teasdale responded by saying "It was very natural that we would write the second record together".